Theory & Methods of Ecology

 Together with Jonathan Jeschke, I developed the hierarchy-of-hypotheses (HoH) approach, and us and several colleagues applied it to uncover the level of empirical evidence for major hypotheses in invasion ecology.
 At hi-knowledge.org, the result are summarized in a hierarchical network.
 It is our vision that if combined with natural language processing and other techniques, this web tool could be developed into an interactive atlas of knowledge for invasion ecology.
 Similar tools could be developed in other fields as well, e.g. restoration ecology or urban ecology.

 Philosophy of science in my point of view offers a wealth of knowledge and methods we as ecologists could draw from for improving how we do our science.
-I am very interested in exploring these possibilities, and found out that philosophers often are highly interested in interacting with ecologists (the same holds for computer scientists).
+I am very interested in exploring these possibilities, and found out that philosophers often are highly interested in interacting with ecologists (see this publication; the same holds for computer scientists).
+As convener of a Focus Group at ZiF in Bielefeld, I worked together in an interdisciplinary team to explore possibilities for Mapping Evidence to Theory in Ecology.
+This work is ongoing (currently unfunded) under the header EcoWeaver (updates to follow soon).

 Projects